Pichipich/Searching-for-similarities-in-financial-time-series-data/README.md

 **Clustering:***

-Compute distance matrices using DTW, Kendall's Tau, and Euclidean distance.
+1. Compute distance matrices using DTW, Kendall's Tau, and Euclidean distance.

-Apply K-Medoids and Hierarchical clustering algorithms.
+2. Apply K-Medoids and Hierarchical clustering algorithms.

-Determine the optimal number of clusters using evaluation metrics.
+3. Determine the optimal number of clusters using evaluation metrics.

 **Evaluation:**

-The evaluation metrics used was Silhouette Score, Calinski-Harabasz Index, and Davies-Bouldin Index in order to find the optimal number of clusters and evaluate clustering performance .
+The evaluation metrics used was Silhouette Score, Calinski-Harabasz Index, and Davies-Bouldin Index in order to find the optimal number of clusters and then evaluate clustering performance.

 Clustering stability over time for the different methods was implemented using the Adjusted Rand Index (ARI).

 Visualize results using dendrograms and Multidimensional Scaling (MDS) plots.